On the density of critical graphs with no large cliques: Introduction

 \subsection{A local version: $\Gap$ and $\Save$}

 We prove Theorem~\ref{main avg degree bound} in the more general setting of \textit{list coloring}.
-A \textit{list-assignment} for a graph $G$ is a collection of ``lists of colors'' $L = (L(v) \subset \mathbb N: v\in V(G))$, an \textit{$L$-coloring} of $G$ is a proper coloring $\phi$ such that $\phi(v) \in L(v)$ for every $v\in V(G)$, and $G$ is \textit{$L$-critical} if $G$ is not $L$-colorable but every proper subgraph is.
+A \textit{list assignment} for a graph $G$ is a collection of ``lists of colors'' $L = (L(v) \subset \mathbb N: v\in V(G))$, an \textit{$L$-coloring} of $G$ is a proper coloring $\phi$ such that $\phi(v) \in L(v)$ for every $v\in V(G)$, and $G$ is \textit{$L$-critical} if $G$ is not $L$-colorable but every proper subgraph is.

 We also strengthen Theorem~\ref{main avg degree bound} by proving that it holds for graphs with $\sum_{v\in V(G)}\omega(v)/|V(G)| \leq \omega$, where $\omega(v)$ is the size of the largest clique containing $v$.